 Ukulele review time!
 Next up, a brand that has created quite a buzz on ukulele social media.
-All the way to me on test from Nicaragua, take a look at the Cocobolo Tenor ukulele.
+A musical instrument all the way to me on test from Nicaragua, take a look at the Cocobolo Tenor ukulele.

 Taking its name from the wood all their instruments are made from the Cocobolo brand is a hand made offering and brainchild of US graduate Kevin Keith who set up the new Cocobolo instrument business in Nicaragua.
 Just the way they look has generated a lot of interest, so I was delighted to borrow one to take a look.

 This tenor model is one of a range of instruments from Cocobolo, from soprano to baritone, 6 strings and custom order options, and arrived with me in standard spec to give you an idea of what you automatically get.
 Lots of elements can be changed, but this is what you get if you click buy on the standard tenor model.
 It retails at $399 US too which is a great price I think.

 So lets take a look.
 We have a traditional double bout shaped instrument hand made from all solid Nicaraguan cocobolo wood. cocobolo is a tropical hardwood renowned for its striking colour and grain patterns.
 And those grains are used to great effect by Cocobolo.